 DEAR BERNICE: My husband and I would like to purchase an investment property in the suburbs where we grew up.
 We are currently renting a great loft condo downtown and love the city lifestyle.
 Our mortgage broker is telling us that if we do not occupy the property, we will have to pay a much higher interest rate.
 Can’t we tell the lender that we’re going to move into the property and then change our minds and rent the house instead?
-How’s the lender going to know? --Michelle B.
+How’s the lender going to know? –Michelle B.

 DEAR MICHELLE: The answer to your question is that "yes," you could defraud the lender.
 Plenty of people have tried doing this in the past and a large number of them have been caught.
 If you went through a federally chartered bank or obtained an FHA, Freddie Mac or Fannie Mae loan, you will face federal charges.
 This is a criminal offense.